nlpub/russe-wsi-kit/README.md

   1. Click the "Participate" link.

-  2. If you are making the first submission regiser for the task by pressing the "Register" button.
+  2. If you are making the first submission register for the task by pressing the "Register" button.

   3. Click the "Submit / View Results" link.